-Because Quincy University is committed to graduating students who are capable writers, the Bonaventure Program requires four designated "writing-enriched" courses after completion of ENG 111 and ENG 112.
+Because Quincy University is committed to graduating students who are capable writers, the Bonaventure Program requires four designated "writing-enriched" courses.
 One course in the major is strongly recommended.
 Students transferring in 48-85 hours need 2 writing-enriched (W:) courses (one in the major recommended) and students transferring in 86 hours or more must complete one (preferably in the major).